edge-servers/immunity-network-topology/README.rst

 by the monitoring agent.

-**Note:** The network topology objects are created using the device monitoring data collected by OpenWISP Monitoring.
-Thus, it requires `integration with OpenWISP Controller and OpenWISP Monitoring
+**Note:** The network topology objects are created using the device monitoring data collected by Immunity Monitoring.
+Thus, it requires `integration with Immunity Controller and Immunity Monitoring
-<#integration-with-openwisp-controller-and-openwisp-monitoring>`_ to be enabled
+<#integration-with-immunity-controller-and-immunity-monitoring>`_ to be enabled
 in the Django project.

 Rest API